jintonic/gears/INSTALL.md

 $ ln -sf /opt/X11/lib/libXmu.6.dylib
 ```

-## Install pre-compiled ROOT in MacOS
+## Install pre-compiled ROOT in macOS

-Download pre-compiled ROOT for MacOS from <https://root.cern.ch/downloading-root>.
+Download pre-compiled ROOT for macOS from <https://root.cern.ch/downloading-root>.
 If you download the `.pkg` version, simply double click on the file to install it to `/Applications/` directory and then add the following to your `~/.bash_profile`:

 ```sh
 export ROOTSYS=/Applications/root_v6.20.04